-Author has written 44 stories for Legend of Zelda, Rurouni Kenshin, Tenchi Muyo, Valkyrie Profile, Evangelion, Teknoman, Final Fantasy I-VI, Oh My Goddess!, Soul Calibur, Castlevania, Serial Experiments Lain, Warcraft, Guilty Gear, Sailor Moon, Twelve Kingdoms, Shadow Hearts, Naruto, Mai HiME, Fire Emblem, Mass Effect, Portal, Valis, and Tron.
+Author has written 45 stories for Legend of Zelda, Rurouni Kenshin, Tenchi Muyo, Valkyrie Profile, Evangelion, Teknoman, Final Fantasy I-VI, Oh My Goddess!, Soul Calibur, Castlevania, Serial Experiments Lain, Warcraft, Guilty Gear, Sailor Moon, Twelve Kingdoms, Shadow Hearts, Naruto, Mai HiME, Fire Emblem, Mass Effect, Portal, Valis, Tron, and League of Legends.

 A writer that may not know how to write good stories, but he sure knows a bad story when he sees one.
 Nearly twenty years of fanfiction and Mystery Science Theater 3000 gives you a unique perspective for writing and stories in general.

 I'm always up for a chat.
 If you want to talk, by all means, send me a PM and we'll work something out through Skype/IM/whatever.
 I also have a Tumblr where I post shorter stories: http:// paladincomplex. tumblr. com/

 I'm often on Skype: IliyaMoroumetz and if you want to speak via googlechat, PM me.
 We'll talk. :)